pupilfirst/wd201-scripts/jest/README.md

 npm install jest --save-dev
 ```

 We now have jest in our package.json as a dev dependency.
-Let's replace the `test` command in `scripts` section in `package.json` file to use `jest`
+Let's replace the `test` command in the `scripts` section in `package.json` file to use `jest`

 > Action: Open package.json in editor, and edit the npm test script